Methodist Church of Great Britain: Separation from the Church of England

 British Methodism separated from the Church of England soon after the death of Wesley.
 There were early contentions over the powers of preachers and the Conference, and the timing of chapel services.
 At this point in time a majority of Methodist members were not attending Anglican church services.
 The 1795 Plan of Pacification permitted Methodist chapels to celebrate Holy Communion where both a majority of trustees and a majority of the stewards and leaders allowed it.
 (These services often used Wesley's abridgement of the Book of Common Prayer.)
 This permission was later extended to the administration of baptism, burial and timing of services, bringing Methodist chapels into direct competition with the local parish church.
 Consequently, known Methodists were excluded from the Church of England.
-Alexander Kilham and his "radicals" denounced the Conference for giving too much power to the ministers of the church at the expense of the laity.
+Alexander Kilham and his 'radicals' denounced the Conference for giving too much power to the ministers of the church at the expense of the laity.
 In 1797, following the Plan of Pacification, Kilham was expelled from the church.
 The radicals formed the Methodist New Connexion, while the original body came to be known as the Wesleyan Methodist Church.

-1790 to 1910
+1790 to 1900

 Early growth

 Early Methodists were systematic in collecting statistics on membership.
 Their growth was rapid, from 58,000 in 1790 to 302,000 in 1830 and 518,000 in 1850.
 Those were the official members, but the national census of 1851 counted people with an informal connection to Methodism, and the total was 1,463,000.
 Growth was steady in both rural and urban areas, despite disruption caused by numerous schisms; these resulted in separate denominations (or "connexions") such as the Wesleyan Methodist Church, the first and largest, followed by the New Connexion, the Bible Christian Church and the Primitive Methodist Church.
 Some of the growth can be attributed to the failure of the established Church of England to provide church facilities.
 In the later 19th century a programme of church building by the established church, in competition with the Nonconformists, increased the number of church-attending Anglicans.
 This reduced the opportunities for the Nonconformists in general and the Methodists in particular to keep growing.
 Membership reached 602,000 in 1870 and peaked at 841,000 in 1910.

-Early Methodism was particularly prominent in Devon and Cornwall, which were key centers of activity by the Bible Christian faction.
+Early Methodism was particularly prominent in Devon and Cornwall, which were key centres of activity by the Bible Christian faction.
 The Bible Christians produced many preachers, and sent many missionaries to Australia.
 Methodism as a whole grew rapidly in the old mill towns of Yorkshire and Lancashire, where the preachers stressed that the working classes were equal to the upper classes in the eyes of God.
 In Wales, three elements separately welcomed Methodism: Welsh-speaking, English-speaking, and Calvinistic.